Whiskey Sour

 I know I’m not the only one to fall victim to a sickly sweet rendition of this classic cocktail made with sour mix.
 An authentic Whiskey Sour made with good bourbon, fresh citrus, balanced sweetness, and a frothy twist will leave you craving sip after sip.

 The Whiskey Sour made its debut in 1862, within the pages of Jerry Thomas’ influential cocktail book, “How to Mix Drinks.”
 The recipe consisted of bourbon, fresh lemon juice, and simple sugar.
 Initially, it did not include egg whites.
-However, over time, the addition of egg whites became popular, leading to variations like the Boston Sour or New York Sour.
+However, over time, the addition of egg whites became popular, leading to variations like the Boston Sour, New York Sour, and Gold Rush cocktail.

-For the purpose of this blog post, we’ll focus on the version with egg white, as it offers an undeniable frothy texture and adds so much character to the cocktail.
+For this blog post, we’ll focus on the version with egg white, as it offers an undeniable frothy texture and adds so much character to the cocktail.

 Whiskey sour ingredients laid out on a butcher block table.

-• Bourbon: I really like Elijah Craig or Larceny for this cocktail.
+• Bourbon: I like Elijah Craig or Larceny for this cocktail, however, your favorite bourbon should do the trick.

-• Fresh lemon juice: Always use fresh over concentrate.
-If you don’t have fresh lemons, I prefer ReaLemon juice.
+• Fresh lemon juice: always use fresh over concentrate.
+If you don’t have fresh lemons, I prefer ReaLemon juice when desperate.

-• Simple syrup: A 50-50 blend of dissolved sugar and water.
+• Simple syrup: a 1:1 blend of dissolved sugar and water.
+It’s easy to make at home in minutes using my simple syrup recipe.

 • Luxardo cherry and orange wedge for garnish